ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Possible values:

-- `ALL` — If the right table has several matching rows, the data is multiplied by the number of these rows.
+- `ALL` — If the right table has several matching rows, ClickHouse creates a [Cartesian product](https://en.wikipedia.org/wiki/Cartesian_product) from matching rows.
 This is the normal `JOIN` behavior from standard SQL.
 - `ANY` — If the right table has several matching rows, only the first one found is joined.
 If the right table has only one matching row, the results of `ANY` and `ALL` are the same.
 - `ASOF` — For joining sequences with an uncertain match.
 - `Empty string` — If `ALL` or `ANY` is not specified in the query, ClickHouse throws an exception.